This game is rated PEGI 18

 Deathloop Deluxe Edition

-You need to purchase a PlayStation Plus subscription to play online with PlayStation 5.
+- You need a subscription to play online:

 You can adjust the size of subtitles, but at the largest setting they aren't very larger and the red speaker indicator text can be hard to distinguish.

 Adaptive triggers are used for information as well as immersion.
 When you run out of ammo you’ll feel the trigger goes limp with no resistance, so you know it's time to take cover or reload.
 If your gun jams so do the triggers.
 You can turn off the adaptive triggers to make the game less physically tiring.
 You can adjust the haptic vibration intensity.